shehzadhashmis/springcloudwatch/README.md

-# A project for capturing cloudwatch metrics in Spring Boot.
+# A project for capturing cloudwatch metrics in Spring Boot
 This project is a demonstration of connecting a Spring Boot application with  Amazon Cloudwatch and start sending application metrics using micrometer.

 ![AWS-cloudwatch](https://user-images.githubusercontent.com/91077741/134038916-51cbb008-5fef-4693-a2be-a86773ff8bdd.jpg)